 Important: The super cheap tickets are often non-refundable, or the cost to change your ticket is high.
-Be sure to keep that in mind when purchasing a cheap ticket.
+Keep this in mind when purchasing your tickets.

 TripAdvisor has recently gotten into the airfare search engine game and I constantly find the best prices here.
 The airfares are pretty much exactly the same or lower than Kayak.
 I could see TripAdvisor becoming one of the largest search engines within the next few years.
 Also, TripAdvisor is nice because the price they show you in the search results is the price you pay (all taxes and extra fees are included in the display price).

 STA is another travel website geared towards students/people under 26.
 Sometimes their prices are similar to Student Universe and sometimes not.
 My wife used them a few times when we were still students and they were super helpful when she had to change one of her tickets.

 Student Universe is geared towards college students (anyone, regardless of age, currently enrolled in a college, even part-time) or anyone between 18-25 years old.
 They do check to see if you’re currently a student/are the correct age, and they won’t process your reservation until your status is confirmed.